cblanke2/AftermathBlameAssigner/README.md

 # Aftermath Blame Assigner

 The Aftermath Blame Assigner (_aftermath_blame_assigner.py_) is a simple script for logging resource intensive processes on Linux servers, written in Python3.
-Although it _can_ run on any Unix-like OS with python3 (and it's other dependencies) installed, some features may not work; for example, the disk I/O and most intensive processes fail to log on macOS (and presumably on any OS using \*BSD style commands).
+Although it _can_ run on any Unix-like OS with python3 (and it's other dependencies) installed, some features may not work; for example, the disk I/O and most intensive processes fail to log on \*BSD-based OSs (such as FreeBSD and macOS).

 #### Install and configure the script
 * Ensure all the dependencies for the script are installed